bvm/bvm/README.md

 Far future:

-1. Support breaking up package registries into multiple files (ex. it would give a semver range for a file internally).
+1. Support breaking up registries into multiple files (ex. it would give a semver range for a file internally).
 This would only be useful for extremely large files.

 Probably unnecessary complexity: